-Higher Diploma in Engineering in Civil EngineeringApplications for September 2021 open on April 06th
+Higher Diploma in Engineering in Civil EngineeringApplications for 2021/22 are no longer being accepted.

 Location: Galway - Dublin Road

 Application Route: Apply direct to GMIT

 Entry Requirements: Level 8 qualification in Civil Engineering or Recognition of Prior Learning.